Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- Giving up 109.8 points per contest, the Heat are the second-ranked squad in the league defensively.
+- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per contest.

-- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.
+- On the glass, the Heat are sixth in the NBA, allowing 41.9 rebounds per contest.

-- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per game.
+- Allowing 25.6 assists per contest, the Heat are the 14th-ranked squad in the league.

-- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked team in the league.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the league.

 Derrick White vs. the Heat